Maximize your fireplace’s potential with different types of wood. Start with this user-friendly guide to identifying types of firewood.

 You can use a moisture tester to gauge whether your firewood is ready to burn but there are a few other ways to check.

 Seasoned wood also doesn’t have the fresh aroma of unseasoned wood.
 Split a piece of wood into kindling and smell it.
-If it smells sweet and green, it probably needs more time to dry out.
+It probably needs more time to dry out if it smells sweet and green.

 When you knock two small pieces of the wood together it should sound dry and hollow if it’s seasoned for long enough.